kvr000/adaptive-zip/README.markdown

 usage: Usage: AdaptiveZip [options] zip-filename source-directories-roots...
  -h                         Help
-    --deflate-level <arg>   Compression level for deflate method --store-pattern <arg>   Filename pattern to avoid compression (can be multiple) --store-ratio <arg>     Ratio (percentage of compressed to original) to avoid compression, default is 90
+    --deflate-level <arg>   Compression level for deflate method --ignore-pattern <arg>  Path ant-syntax pattern to ignore files (can be multiple) --store-pattern <arg>   Path ant-syntax pattern to avoid compression (can be multiple) --store-ratio <arg>     Ratio (percentage of compressed to original) to avoid compression, default is 90
 ```